HenryCook/docker-openvpn-client/README.md

 #### Privileged

-In order for OpenVPN to do the various bits of networking magic you will need to use the `-privileged'` docker run option, if not it'll fail to create the `/dev/tun` node or make amendments to iptables.
+In order for OpenVPN to do the various bits of networking magic you will need to use the `-privileged` docker run option, if not it'll fail to create the `/dev/tun` node or make amendments to iptables.

 #### Tunnels